lona-web-org/lona/doc/content/tutorial/02-html/index.rst

 When initializing big HTML trees it can be more convenient to write HTML as a string.
 Lona can parse any given HTML string into a Lona Node tree, that then can be manipulated using the Lona node API.
+The HTML class is special in this respect.

 .. code-block:: python